rigetti/forest-benchmarking/docs/Superoperator representations.md

 ## Matrix operations on Bipartite matrices: Reshuffling, SWAP, and tranposition

-This section is bassed on the Wood et al. presentation in [GRAPTN].
+This section is based on the Wood et al. presentation in [GRAPTN].

 As motivation for this section consider the Kraus representation theorem.
 It shows that a quantum channel can be represented as a partial trace over a unitary operation on a larger Hilbert space.
 Actually the unitary is on a bipartite Hilbert space.